 ABOUT

-Respiratory Syncytial Virus (RSV) is a respiratory virus that infects the lungs and breathing passages.
+Respiratory Syncytial Virus (RSV) is a common respiratory virus that infects the lungs and breathing passages that usually causes mild, cold-like symptoms.
 RSV is the primary cause of bronchiolitis and pneumonia in children under the age of one.
+Infants and adults who are older or have certain risk factors are more likely to develop severe RSV illness and need hospitalization.

 COMMUNITY